VirgilSecurity/virgil-purekit-net/README.md

 ```

-### Update user's passw0rd
+### Rotate user's passw0rd

-This function allows you to use a special `UpdateTokens` to update users' `record` in your database.
+This function allows you to use a special `UpdateTokens` to rotate users' `record` in your database.

 > Use this flow only if your database has been COMPROMISED!
 When a user just needs to change his or her own password, use the `enroll` function to replace old user's `passw0rd_record` value in your DB with a new user's `passw0rd_record`.